Home » Health & Fitness » Journaling Prompts for Anxiety

 2. What mindfulness exercises help me calm down, and why do they work?

-3. How can I incorporate mindfulness into my daily routine?
+3. How can I incorporate the benefits of mindfulness into my daily routine?

 4. Describe a place where I feel safe and calm.